cmbasse/OSC_Projector/README.md

 # OSC_Projector
-OSC control of an Epson projector using its serial port
+OSC control of an Epson projector using its serial port and an ESP8266.